fakhrip/bareksa-interview-project/README.md

 ## Sorry, im lazy

-Okay, sure, we are all, so here you go (dont use this for production, in that case dont be lazy instead):
+Okay, sure, we all are, so here you go (dont use this for production, in that case dont be lazy instead):
 ```bash
 cat > .env <<EOF
 POSTGRES_PASSWORD=hello_there